-The Institute on Social Exclusion (ISE) is an integral part of the Adler School's educational programming.
+The Institute on Social Exclusion (ISE) is an integral part of the Adler University's educational programming.
 ISE Faculty Fellows, Faculty Affiliates, and students engage in a variety of research, community outreach, and public awareness projects that show a broad audience how laws, public policies, institutional behaviors, and private beliefs cause social exclusion.

 Through research, we identify and tackle the structural and systemic causes of exclusion.
 We have examined uniquely American forms of social exclusion—such as juvenile detention for life.
 We have identified the legal, political, social and other barriers faced by formerly incarcerated women as they seek to re-enter society.
 We have analyzed new and revised legislation, public policy and other government decisions—and the impacts they have on vulnerable communities.